kevinburke/public-comments/north-bayshore-mountain-view/2017-06-19-mountain-view-explainer.md

 often sees these events as "50 people spoke in opposition and 10 in favor" and I guarantee you are more eloquent than the average speaker.
 So get up there and tell the City Council what you are concerned about and maybe a sentence or two about why you think that should be the case.

-"I want to live near where I work" / "I am worried we aren't building enough housing for teachers/firefighters/police" / "Not building enough contributes to sprawl and long commutes"
+- "I want to live near where I work"
+- "I am worried we aren't building enough housing for teachers/firefighters/police"
+- "Not building enough contributes to sprawl and long commutes"
+- "I would rather have a traffic crisis or a parking crisis than a housing crisis"

 If you can't make it to the meeting, **email the City Council and tell them what you think.** I have created a form that makes it easy to send personalized